trouze/trouze.github.io/_pages/now.md

 ### Work

-I currently work for [Kambr](https://www.kambr.com/) as an analyst.
-Kambr is an airline consultancy that also has a software solution for revenue management.
-We are remote by trade, but we have bases in Minneapolis and Amsterdam.

-Our mission is to build software and processes that emphasize the human component of technology.
-We believe that building workflow in which humans and computers work together, as opposed to replacing human interaction altogether, leads to a surprising gain in productivity and effectuality, more so than a computer alone.

-My job is to support commercial strategy and analyst workflow building.
-I also do [some writing](https://www.kambr.media/category/prose-and-contrails) which profiles the commercial side of the aviation industry.
+I currently work for [Ecolab](https://www.ecolab.com/) as a data analyst.
+I work on our Analytics and Digital Solutions team within our Supply Chain and Procurement group.
+Ecolab is a chemical company that engages in water engineering, hygeine, and sanitization solutions.

+Our team focuses on extending the digital capabilities of our Supply Chain & Procurement functions, leveraging cloud technology, Power BI, and our own decision support systems to help Ecolab purchase and move materials throughout the globe.

+My job is to support and carry out the groundwork of how we move data, derive insights from data, and visualize data (whether aggregated or the result of a DSS) to help our logistics and procurement teams make better decisions.

 ### Education

 I have quite a passion for lifelong learning.
 So while much of education is in the *past*, I am definitely continuing to learn new topics right */now*.
-It's this passion that motivated me to learn web development by making this website on my [own](https://tylerrouze.com/blog/thewhy).
+It's this passion that motivated me to learn web development by making this [website](https://tylerrouze.com/blog/thewhy).
 More formally, I graduated from the University of Minnesota with a degree in [Industrial and Systems Engineering](https://cse.umn.edu/isye) (yes that's me on the front page!).
-If you don't know what the IE curriculum entails, it is the science of Decision making, done so via:
+If you don't know what the IE curriculum entails, it is the science of Decision making, usually based on data, done so via:

-* Data
 * Statistics
 * Optimization
 * Simulation
-* Financial Modeling

 Thanks to my time in college, I have strong passions for data-driven solutions and using technology to eliminate repetitive tasks and free up time for more creative tasks.